 An actor and comedian who turned the relatable anxieties of modern marriage into a defining 1990s sitcom, then reinvented himself as a nuanced dramatic presence.

-Paul Reiser found his early niche playing the neurotic, observant friend in films like 'Diner' and 'Beverly Hills Cop,' but his true breakthrough was turning that everyman persona into a television archetype.
-As Paul Buchman on 'Mad About You,' he co-created a meticulously detailed portrait of a New York couple navigating the minor crises of marriage, work, and parenthood.
-The show's success made him a household name and cemented his style of warm, verbal comedy.
-After the series ended, Reiser stepped back from the spotlight, focusing on family and music.
-His return was a surprise to many: a sharp, dramatic turn as a ruthless music conservatory chairman in 'Whiplash,' a performance that reminded audiences of his depth.
-This led to a second act with roles in series like 'Stranger Things,' proving his career had enduring, adaptable layers far beyond the sitcom husband he once embodied.
+Paul Reiser co-created 'Mad About You,' a television portrait of a New York couple navigating marriage, work, and parenthood.
+Born in 1956, he first played the neurotic friend in films like 'Diner' and 'Beverly Hills Cop.'
+The show's success established his style of warm, verbal comedy.
+After the series ended, Reiser stepped back to focus on family and music.
+His return brought a sharp dramatic turn as a ruthless music conservatory chairman in 'Whiplash.'
+This led to roles in series like 'Stranger Things,' proving his career had enduring layers beyond the sitcom husband.

 1946–1964